v--/subscribed/readme.md

 void doNothing() {}

-// The first argument of the constructor specifies the return type, the rest specify the types of arguments this event should expect from it's delegates
+// The argument of the Event template is the callable

-auto event = new Event!(int, int, int);
+Event!(int delegate(int, int)) event;
 event ~= &add;
 event ~= &multiply;
 assert(event(5, 5) == [10, 25]);
-event.destroy

-// For convenience, VoidEvent aliases Event!void (events, accepting void delegates without parameters).
+// For convenience, VoidEvent aliases Event!(void function()) (events, accepting void functions without parameters).
 Obviously, these events do not return.

-event = new VoidEvent;
+VoidEvent event;
 event ~= doNothing;
 event ~= doNothing;
 event();

-// You can add the same delegate multiple times.
-When removing it however, all mathing delegates get removed.
+// You can add the same callable multiple times.
+When removing it however, all mathing callables get removed.

-event -= doNothing; // Returns true, meaning that there were >=1 removed delegates event -= doNothing; // Returns false, meaning that there were no removed delegates assert(event.subscribers.length == 0); // No subscribers left
+event -= doNothing; // Returns true, meaning that there were >=1 removed callables event -= doNothing; // Returns false, meaning that there were no removed callables assert(event.size == 0); // No subscribers left assert(event.subscribers == []);

 event ~= doNothing;

-// You can off course shift and pop delegates event.shift; // Doesn't throw assertThrown!AssertError(event.shift); // Throws and AssertError, because there is nothing to return
+// You can off course shift and pop callables event.shift; // Returns doNothing assert(event.pop == null); // Returns null, because no callables are available

+event ~= doNothing;

+// In case you want to remove all subscribers: assert(!event.empty) // The event has one subscriber assert(event.clear) // Returns true, meaning that there were removed subscribers
 ```

 * `subscribed.pubsub` is based on events and provides functions for sending and receiving any sort of data (generally the transferred data is called a message, although in this context it may be inappropriate to call it so).
 The module doesn't use any messaging protocol and relies solely on Events to transfer messages, making it fast and easy to use for in-program events.
-Publishing data does not return, thus making all return values void.

 ```
-void f(int a) {}
-void g(int a, int b) {}
-void h(string a) {}

-subscribe("test", &f); // From now on, all delegates, subscribing to the "test" channel should have the same type as f: void function(int)

-publish("test", 1); // Transfers 1 to all subscribed delegates, currently only f.
-Publishing to an event without subscribers simply does nothing, regardless of the "message".

-publish("test", 1, 2)); // Throws an ChannelTypeException, because the data transmitted does not match what the underlying event expects
+// To create a channel, simply choose a name and use the template mixin:

+mixin PubSubChannel!"change";

+// Now in whatever scope you have created the channel, you should be able to subscribe and publish.
+The global scope is used in this case.
+The second argument to the mixin is the type of the callable, by default 'void function()'

+int f(int i)
+{
+    return i;
+}

+subscribe!"test"(&f); // You can only subscribe delegates to the "test" channel, because it is the only one created.
+This code will not compile, because f is of the wrong type

+mixin PubSubChannel!("int", int function(int));

+subscribe!"int"(&f);

+publish!"int"(1); // Returns [1]

-unsubscribe("test", &f); // Returns true, meaning that there were >=1 removed delegates unsubscribe("test", &f); // Returns false, meaning that there were no removed delegates
+unsubscribe!"int"(&f); // Returns true, meaning that there were removed callables unsubscribe!"test"(&f); // Returns false, meaning that there were no removed callables

-destroyChannel("test"); // Destroys the underlying event, making it possible to subscribe delegates with a different signature
 ```

+## TODO:

+* Write a proper documentation
+* Find a way to provide an express.js-like routing to channel names